The Gallbladder crisis That Changed Everything

 When the Gallbladder Spoke: A Story of Warning, Wake-Up, and Wonder

-Yani had told her husband—two years ago or so—that his gallbladder wasn’t working right. she begged him to take the supplement she found online, the one that could clean the gallbladder naturally.
-She warned him again and again that eating sugar every three hours wasn’t just a bad habit, it was a quiet storm building inside him.
+I had told my husband—two years ago or so—that his gallbladder wasn’t working right.
+Literally, I begged him to take the supplement I found online, the one that could clean the gallbladder naturally.
+I asked again and again that eating sugar every three hours wasn’t just a bad habit, it was a quiet storm building inside him.

-She never had the luxury of that kind of relationship.
-One piece of chocolate and her brain would spiral.
-She wouldn’t sleep.
-She’d lie awake, arguing with herself about immortality, or planetary fate.
+I never had the luxury of that kind of relationship.
+One piece of chocolate and my brain would spiral.
+I wouldn’t sleep.
+I’d lie awake, arguing with myself about immortality, or planetary fate.
 Overthinking, and feeling the world spinning backward.
-So she stayed away from sugar and refined carbs like they were fire.
+So I stayed away from sugar and refined carbs like they were fire.

 The Midnight Knock